 Here’s how “Marching the Ball Downfield” is better than those “Hail Mary” attempts.
 By attempting to connect multiple times and in multiple channels –

 You stay top of mind.
 Your prospect becomes keenly aware of your solution and what you can provide for them.
 They may not need you today, but can certainly recall you or recommend you because you keep showing up.

-They get a preview what it’s like to work with you.
-Every relationship takes a bit of warm up time and some people are quicker to trust than others.
+They get a preview of what it’s like to work with you.
+Every relationship takes a bit of warm-up time and some people are quicker to trust than others.
 A solid prospecting cadence, showing up several times in multiple places with meaningful and creative messages helps your customers understand what it would be like to partner with you.
 If they give you their time, resources, and attention, they want to know WHO they’re working with before they jump in.
-The way you go-to-market should mirror what customers can expect when they work with you.
+Your go-to-market should mirror what customers can expect when they work with you.

 When football players spend hours studying other teams and crafting specific offensive (and defensive) strategies around them, it pays off.
 Invest in learning where your customers are spending their time and develop a deep and specific playbook to help you advance the opportunity.
 Accept and understand that it will take more than one attempt to reach someone.
 Which can truly be to your favor if you create a strong and meaningful process with multiple touches.